Translate

 The next stop was home.

 Can anybody remember the SR-71A that visited the Farnborough Airshow?
 Having crossed New York only one and a half hours later, it passed over R.A.E.
 Farnborough.
-While turning on finals to land at Farnborough, it flew out over the Netherlands due to its incredible speed.
+While turning on finals to land at Farnborough, it flew over the Netherlands at incredible speed.

 We will have to wait a long time to see this near extravagance of power again.